CheimaAmmar/remotesign-lab/README.md

   >
 </p>

-At this stage, the Emblaser 2 has removed selected areas of the black resist coating according to the inverted copper layout.
+At this stage, the laser has selectively removed the black resist coating.

-The exposed copper will be removed during the chemical etching stage.
+The exposed copper areas will be removed during chemical etching.

 ---

-## PCB After Chemical Etching
+## After Chemical Etching

 <p align="center">
   <img